Curb fatty liver with physical exercise

 The liver It has several tasks in our body: it helps digest food, store energy and eliminate toxins.
-If you are unable to do this normally, it may be due to some kind of illness, including fatty liver disease, a condition in which fat accumulates in the organ.
+If you cannot do this normally, it may be due to some kind of illness, including fatty liver disease, a condition in which fat accumulates in the organ.

 A good way to prevent disease and other associated diseases is to physical exercise.
 Physical activity not only trains the muscles, but can also prevent the development of fatty liver, according to a new study by the German Diabetes Research Center (DZD), the Helmholtz Munich and the University Hospital of Tübingen.
 The findings show what molecular adaptations, particularly of the liver’s mitochondria, can be observed in this process, according to their authors in the journal.
 Molecular Metabolism.